cube-js/cube/examples/kubectl/minikube/readme.md

 # Minikube Setup for K8s with `kubectl`

-A set of YAML files to configure Cube with K8s.
-It uses `apiVersion: v1`.
+A set of YAML files to configure Cube with K8s running in Minikube.

+Tested with:
+- `apiVersion: v1`.
+- `Kubernetes v1.21.2`
+- `kubectl v1.22.1`
+- `Docker 20.10.7`
+- `Minikube v1.22.0`

 Maintainers: